-- Q1'17 Earnings Miss and Downward Guidance (May 2017): Yelp's stock value had experienced a disappointing Q1 and a bleak outlook for the remainder of 2017.
+- 1 Q1'17 Earnings Miss and Downward Guidance (May 2017): Yelp's stock value had experienced a disappointing Q1 and a bleak outlook for the remainder of 2017.
 Advertising, which formed the bulk of Yelp's revenue, is a sector where tech giants like Google and Facebook were gaining a larger market share.
 Moreover, the consumer behavior shift towards using social media platforms for posting and reading reviews had intensified competition for Yelp, challenging its traditional business model.
 These factors had led Yelp to reduce its sales and adjusted earnings outlooks, signaling a challenging period ahead for the company. - Q1'19 Earnings Miss and Downward Guidance (May 2019): Yelp experienced increased competition in the advertising sector from tech giants like Google and Facebook, and a continued shift in consumer behavior towards using social media platforms for reviews.
-These challenges led Yelp to lower its sales and earnings outlooks for the rest of the year, indicating a potentially difficult period ahead. - Operation of the company now comparing against the reopening surge from late 2021, which saw a sharp rebound in business and consumer confidence.
+These challenges led Yelp to lower its sales and earnings outlooks for the rest of the year, indicating a potentially difficult period ahead. - Q4'22 Earnings Forecast and Downward Guidance (Feb.
+2022): The company's revenue growth decelerated, falling short of previous quarters.
+Yelp attributed this to the company now comparing against the reopening surge from late 2021, which saw a sharp rebound in business and consumer confidence.
 Moreover, Yelp noted increased caution among some multi-location advertisers due to heightened macro uncertainties, leading to a more muted holiday season.